HOW TAKING A BREAK FROM SOCIAL MEDIA CHANGED MY PERSPECTIVE ON LIFE

 Be kind to yourself and to others.

-And if your considering deleting or taking a break from social media, I highly suggest doing so!
+And if you're considering deleting or taking a break from social media, I highly suggest doing so!
 Thank you for taking the time to read this post and I look forward to sharing more stories with you.